Phoenix-Finance/Phoenix-Documentation/content/token/distribution.md

 The total supply of PHX token is 176,406,168.
 Please find [the details here](https://etherscan.io/token/0xaec65404ddc3af3c897ad89571d5772c1a695f22) on Etherscan.

-It is native on Etheruem and can be bridged to Polygon, BSC and Wanchain with decentralized bridges.
+It is native on Ethereum and can be bridged to Polygon, BSC and Wanchain with decentralized bridges.

 Please find the major token holders here (on 2021/8/8):